openstack-archive/fuel-plugin-lma-collector/deployment_scripts/puppet/modules/lma_collector/README.md

   Valid options: a string.
 Default: `127.0.0.1`.
 * `dashboard_port`: *Optional*.
 The port the Heka dashboard listens on.
   Valid options: a string.
 Default: `4352`.

+#### Class: `lma_collector::metrics::service_heartbeat`

+Declare this class to configure the AFD filter that sends the heartbeat metrics.

+##### Parameters

+* `services`: *Required*.
+List of services for which the AFD filter should emit the heartbeat metrics.
+Valid options: an array of strings.
+* `timeout`: *Optional*.
+Number of seconds after which the AFD filter will consider a service to be down if no metric has been received during this period.
+Valid options: an integer.
+Default: `30`.

 #### Define: `lma_collector::logs::openstack`